sigmacomputing/sigmaquickstarts/site/sigmaguides/src/08_2023_first_friday_features/08_2023_first_friday_features.md

 8.4.2023
 8.11.2023
 8.18.2023
+8.25.23

+Make sure to include:
-Create custom home pages for your users (in What's new in Sigma)
+A:Create custom home pages for your users (in What's new in Sigma)
   - Build interactive workbooks with text, links, videos, and more, and use them as the home page for different users and teams.

-Make sure to include:
 1: Custom Functions
 2: QuickStarts new last month
 --->